AmitShukla2808/Bi-Encoder-Siamese-Networks-For-Word-Sense-Disambiguation/README.md

 The above specifications of the models help us in efficiently training and fine-tuning them for our task even in resource-constrained environment.

+## Methodology (An Overview of Our Pipeline)

+We have built two variations of **SiamBert** (what we call our model), one using **contrastive loss function** and other **triplet loss function**.
+These two loss functions perform exceptionally well in disambiguation type of task often used in face detection too.

+Our Siamese network is even flexible for using other models as encoder too.
+These encoders then along with feed forward layers is trained over various datasets for WSD task.
+As seen above, our model is trained in 2 steps : **Pre-training** and **Fine-tuning**.

+### Pre-training of SiamBERT

+In this step, based upon the loss function used, we train the model on **3** different datasets derived from **Semcore 3.0**.
+For contrastive loss, we train both **Tiny SiamBert** and **Distil SiamBert** on **Context-Gloss** and **Context-Hypernymy** datasets.
+This is very crucial as it helps our model to learn effectively about meanings and categories of various ambigous words used in a large variety of sentences.
+For triplet loss, we again train both the models on **Context-Positive-Gloss-Negative-Gloss** dataset.
+Through this, model tries to learn not only how ambigous words are used in context, it also learns how to differentiate between different meanings of the word.

+### Fine-tuning of SiamBERT